 Columbia Asia Hospitals, India combines advanced technology and clinical expertise with care and compassion from caregivers that drives the programme and encourages women to screen themselves correctly and ensure early detection of cancers.
 The focus of the clinic is the entire spectrum of preventive, promoting and curative services for breast diseases.
 It is a privilege for the hospital to train women in breast self-examination and combine early detection and contemporary treatment by doctors who practice evidence based medicine.

-The clinic also supports women’s needs in lactation and breast and nipple disorders that limit breast feeding.
-Lactation support during pregnancy ensures exclusive breast feeding is done according to World Health Organization protocols.
+The clinic also supports women’s needs in lactation, breast and nipple disorders that limit breast feeding.
+Lactation support during pregnancy ensures exclusive breast feeding is done according to World Health Organisation protocols.

 Aim of the programme